Package insert / prescribing information

 Pediatric Patients 6 years of age and older with hypertension

-For pediatric patients with glomerular filtration rate greater than 30 mL/min/1.73m2, the recommended starting dose is 0.07 mg per kg once daily (up to 5 mg total).
+For pediatric patients with glomerular filtration rate > 30 mL/min/1.73m2, the recommended starting dose is 0.07 mg per kg once daily (up to 5 mg total).
 Dosage should be adjusted according to blood pressure response up to a maximum of 0.61 mg per kg (up to 40 mg) once daily.
-Doses above 0.61 mg per kg (or in excess of 40 mg) have not been studied in pediatric patients [see CLINICAL PHARMACOLOGY (12.3)].
+Doses above 0.61 mg per kg (or in excess of 40 mg) have not been studied in pediatric patients [see Clinical Pharmacology (12.3)].

-Lisinopril tablets are not recommended in pediatric patients less than 6 years or in pediatric patients with glomerular filtration rate less than 30 mL/min/1.73m2 [see USE IN SPECIFIC POPULATIONS (8.4)and CLINICAL STUDIES (14.1)].
+Lisinopril tablets are not recommended in pediatric patients < 6 years or in pediatric patients with glomerular filtration rate < 30 mL/min/1.73m2 [see Use in Specific Populations (8.4) and Clinical Studies (14.1)].

 Reduction of Mortality in Acute Myocardial Infarction